-Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying schedule of expenditures of state awards is presented for purposes of additional analysis as required by State of Florida, Chapter 10.650, Rules of the Auditor General, and is not a required part of the basic financial statements.

-The schedule of expenditures of state awards is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
+The accompanying schedule of state projects is presented for purposes of additional analysis as required by the State of Florida, Chapter 10.650, Rules of the Auditor General, and is not a required part of the financial statements.
+The schedule of expenditures of state awards is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the financial statements taken as a whole.